jonnonz1/nz-statute-book/acts/public/2012/ngati-manawa-claims-settlement-act-2012.md

 ### 21 Purposes of Ahikāroa
-(1) The only purposes of the declaration and acknowledgement under section 20 are to— (a) require the New Zealand Conservation Authority and relevant Conservation Boards to have particular regard to Ngāti Manawa values and the protection principles, as provided for in section 23(1) and (2); and
+(1) The only purposes of the declaration and acknowledgement under section 20 are to— (a) require the New Zealand Conservation Authority and relevant Conservation Boards, Te Urewera Board, and the Minister of Conservation to have particular regard to Ngāti Manawa values and the protection principles, as provided for in section 23(1) and (2); and
-  (b) require the New Zealand Conservation Authority to give the trustees of Te Rūnanga o Ngāti Manawa an opportunity to make submissions, as provided for in section 23(3); and
+  (b) require the New Zealand Conservation Authority and Te Urewera Board to give the trustees of Te Rūnanga o Ngāti Manawa an opportunity to make submissions, as provided for in section 23(3); and
   (c) enable the taking of action under sections 25 to 28.
 (2) This section does not limit sections 31 to 33.

 ### 22 Agreement on protection principles
-(1) The trustees of Te Rūnanga o Ngāti Manawa and the Crown may agree on, and publicise, protection principles that are directed at the Minister of Conservation—
+(1) The trustees of Te Rūnanga o Ngāti Manawa and the Crown may agree on, and publicise, protection principles that are directed at Te Urewera Board and the Minister of Conservation—
   (a) avoiding harm to Ngāti Manawa values in relation to the area subject to Ahikāroa; or (b) avoiding the diminishing of Ngāti Manawa values in relation to the area subject to Ahikāroa.
 (2) The protection principles set out in Part 1 of the schedule of the deed of settlement are to be treated as having been agreed by the trustees of Te Rūnanga o Ngāti Manawa and the Crown under subsection (1).